 Unconscious or Calculated Behavior?

 When we look at the emotions, attitudes and behaviors of an individual with a Personality Disorder we eventually begin to question: Are these characteristics calculated and purposeful or are they unconscious behaviors that are not under their control?
 In working with Personality Disorders, we see both.
-For example:

 - Attitudes – The majority of the attitudes we seen in Personality Disorders are very long-standing and have been present since their teen years.
 Blaming others is a classic personality disorder feature and after believing this for many years, people with a Personality Disorder may not truly feel they are responsible for their behavior – even their criminal behavior.
 They have rethought, reworked, and excused their behaviors to the point that they fail to see that they are the common denominator in all their difficulties.
 Convicted criminals, with crimes ranging from auto theft to homicide, all have a similar attitude – “Incarceration is unfair”.
 They don’t factor victims into their crimes in any way.
 For this reason, those with a Personality Disorder have very little understanding and insight into their attitudes that ruin relationships.
 Victims will assure you that trying to explain a normal, healthy position to an individual with a Personality Disorder is almost impossible.

 - Impaired Relationships – In a Personality Disorder, over many years the individual develops impaired ways of relating to others.
 These impaired ways of relating eventually become their only way of relating to others.
 Beginning in their childhood, as an adult they now only know how to relate to others with intimidation, threat, anger, manipulation, and dishonesty.
 This defective social style continues, even when those around them are socially skilled, concerned, accepting, and loving.